jewelsofthought/neshama/site/posts/story/art_of_journeying.md

 Why write another book on Shamanism, a reader might rightly ask?
 Why this book specifically?
 Well this is not really a book about Shamanism.
 It is a book about a journey, a personal journey, and about journeying itself.

 Our story begins a long time ago, and is based on an unwavering belief in a higher spiritual power, the Creator, Source of Everything.
 From that extends the belief in the Oneness of Everything, and thus its interconnectiveness.
 It also places us, in this life experience, as a bridge between the upper and the lower realms of our existence.
-The most commen English term we use for this is God, but not the God that sits up in heaven (or on Mount Olympus) and gazes down on our petty concerns, but a God, who Himself is Unnameable and Unkowable, that permeates everything, and is deeply involved &ndash in fact, is the Source of &mdash; everything.
+The most commen English term we use for this is God, but not the God that sits up in heaven (or on Mount Olympus) and gazes down on our petty concerns, but a God, who Himself is Unnameable and Unknowable, that permeates everything, and is deeply involved &ndash in fact, is the Source of &mdash; everything.
 Yes, I know it might not be really PC, or socially acceptable amongst the more enlightened to use such an archaic term, but unless we transfer to another language, this is the Word I have.

 ===